Cricket-South Africa v Sri Lanka - third test scoreboard

-close of the second day of the third and final test between
+close of the third day of the third and final test between South

 L. Thirimanne b Morkel 23